skyms/ReservationsAPIPRD/README.md

 #### Future Features
 - A widget that developers can simply add to their app to help schedule a ride with Uber.
+- When users schedule a ride, Uber should be smart enough to suggest a time based on origin and destination.
+- Webhook on status changed.
+Uber is able to notify users when the status of a reservation change.
+For example, User gets notified when the reservation has been requested.
-- Uber Pool/ Uber X combo.
+- Reservations for Uber Pool/ Uber X combo.
-- Uber eats.
+- Reservation(Delivery window) for Uber eats and Uber Rush.
 - Better Surge handling.
 - Better exception handling.
+For example, no driver available.
 - Trip branding.
-- Webhook on status changed.
-- smart suggest pick up time based on destination.

 ### Users